 - Rural to urban migrations.
 This has been a strong urbanization factor, particularly in the developing world, where migration accounted for between 40 and 60% of urban growth.
 Migration endured since the beginning of the industrial revolution in the 19th century.
 It first took place massively in the developed world in the first half of the 20th century and then in the developing world since the second half of the 20th century.
 The factors behind rural to urban migrations may involve the expectation to find employment, improved agricultural productivity, which frees rural labor or even political and environmental problems where populations are constrained to leave the countryside.
 The industrialization of coastal China and its integration into the global trade system since the 1980s has led to the largest rural to urban migration in history.
 According to the United Nations Population Fund, about 18 million people migrate from rural areas to cities each year in China alone.

 - International migration.
 The growth in international migration has been an important factor in the urbanization of major gateway cities, such as Los Angeles, Miami, New York, London, and Paris.
-This process tends to occur in the largest cities, but there is a trickle-down to cities of smaller size.
+This process tends to occur in the largest cities, but there is a trickle-down to cities of smaller sizes.